 Accurate Delivery Quotes and Convenient Scheduling Options

-You need convenient, accurate options at checkout for delivery or pickup.
-That includes where and when the delivery or pickup happens.
+Every company that sells products online should offer convenient, accurate fulfillment options at checkout.
+This includes where and when the delivery or pickup happens.
 Ensuring these times are accurate isn’t simple – you need to know everything from where your inventory is, to fleet availability.
-For curbside, is there available car space at that time?
+For curbside pickup, is there available car space at that time?

-You need data on everything across the last mile, and you need automation to provide instant quotes to users.
-Of course, you have to ensure you have those convenient delivery times (e.g. short delivery windows, same-day delivery) and convenient fulfillment options (curbside, click and collect, same-day delivery) set up in the first place.
+Automation is the feature that will allow you to provide instant quotes to users.
+Of course, you have to ensure that you have those convenient delivery times (e.g. short delivery windows, same-day delivery) and convenient fulfillment options (curbside, click and collect, same-day delivery) set up in the first place.

-Pulling this off cost-effectively requires visibility across the entire last-mile flow, for all fulfillment models.
-That way, you can understand how best to utilize your existing resources in order to fulfill these on-demand orders.
+In order to cut operational costs, you must have visibility across the entire last mile flow, for all fulfillment models.
+That way you can understand how best to utilize your existing resources and delivery services to fulfill on demand deliveries.

 Automation, Automation, Automation

-To fulfill demanding SLAs, you must embed automation into every aspect of the delivery operation: from backend systems to manager, driver and customer-facing communications.
+This is why automation must be embedded into every aspect of the on demand delivery process: from backend systems to manager, driver and customer facing communications.